rasulkireev/apw/src/content/articles/openbudget-personal-money-audits.md

 Money is one of those areas where I still want more automation.

+A friend is building [OpenBudget](https://www.openbudget.sh/), and he showed it to me recently.
+This is not a deep review after months of usage.
+It is more of a quick note about why the idea clicked for me and where I can see it fitting into my own workflow.

 I do not need a huge budgeting ritual.
 I mostly want a system that helps me answer questions quickly:

 - What did I spend more on this month than usual?